AlCxpone/BNB-ETH-Wallet-Drainer/README.md

-# Twitter Mass Mention / Replier
+# BNB / ETH Wallet Drainer
 Replies with a large number of mentions on the specified Tweet for Easy Marketing.

 ## Preview